leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 >>
 >>> 2.2.1 Reactor model
 >>>
->>>> 2.2.1.1 nonblocking in conjunction with level-triggered readiness notification
+>>>> 2.2.1.1 Nonblocking in conjunction with level-triggered readiness notification
 >>>>
->>>> 2.2.1.2 nonblocking in conjunction with edge-triggered readiness notification
+>>>> 2.2.1.2 Nonblocking in conjunction with edge-triggered readiness notification
 >>>
 >>> 2.2.2 Proactor model
 >